alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 A chain is followed to the end whichever order the Methods were written in, and a ring of Methods written as each other's contraries is left alone rather than followed round — believing either half would make the other its own contrary.
+What one hoist can fold together it folds; what it can not — a witness's own body, or a target read after the body naming it — is followed at the call instead, where every reading is finished.

 Two things follow for an editor.
 Rewriting such a body changes what an `else` narrows to, so `isZero` may not become `@::compare(to 0)::is(#Equal)` without